coolgpu/coolgpu_blog/_posts/2020-10-04-convolution.md

 <h3><a name="_Implementation2"></a>3.
 Implementation #1 of Conv2d forward and backward   </h3>
 <p>In order to gain hands-on experience and full understanding of Conv2d, we implemented two versions of the Conv2d, both by subclassing torch.autograd.Function and manually overriding the forward and backward methods.
-The 1<sup>st</sup> version is kind of collection of multiple small modules including unfold, matrix multiplication, fold, etc. The 2<sup>nd</sup> version is more like brute force implementation of the equations using nested for loops. </p>
+The 1<sup>st</sup> version is kind of collection of multiple small modules including unfold, matrix multiplication, fold, etc. The 2<sup>nd</sup> version is more like brute force implementation of the equations using nested <i>for</i> loops. </p>

 <p>To validate our custom implementations, we build a small <i>Conv2d-LeakyReLU-Mean</i> network and compared the outputs and autograd results with the Torch built-in implementation.
 The <i>LeakyReLU</i> layer is also custom implemented. </p>